 Children are more formally assessed every term (or at the end of a unit of work) and class data about pupils working towards, working at and working above the expected standard are reported to the subject leader.
-The most effective forms of assessment are those that check whether pupils have learned components of the curriculum by aggregating insights from a range of sources.
-Teachers' assessments in art and design, therefore, are based on performance in lessons (which includes dialogue between the teacher and pupil(s) and observation of pupils' use of techniques and materials), final project outcomes and scrutiny of sketchbooks against assessment criteria.
-Guidance about such assessment is provided by the subject leader and termly subject scrutiny allows for work to be moderated.
-To further aid teachers in assessing pupils' retention of core knowledge, pupils complete short termly 'quizzes' through which their recall of key content is evaluated.

-Reporting of assessment outcomes to parents/carers is achieved through parent/teacher meetings and through an annual written report.
+Teachers' assessments are based on pupils' performance in lessons, final project outcomes and scrutiny of sketchbooks.
+Guidance for assessment in art and design is provided by the subject leader and termly subject scrutiny allows for work to be moderated.
+Reporting to parents/carers is achieved through parent/teacher meetings and through an annual written report.